✦ Scandinavian-inspired design, curated for modern living

 How Often Should I Clean the Dehumidifier Filter?

-Sure, let it breathe: you should clean your dehumidifier filter every 2 to 4 weeks, and more often if you’ve got dust, pets, or heavy use.
-You’ll keep airflow strong and avoid doing twice the work.
+You should clean your dehumidifier filter every 2 to 4 weeks, and more often if you have dust, pets, remodeling debris, or heavy use.
+A clean filter keeps airflow strong, helps the compressor work efficiently, and may reduce noise caused by restricted air movement.

 Does a Dehumidifier Help Prevent Musty Basement Odors?

-Yes, you’ll reduce musty basement odors by lowering humidity and discouraging mold and mildew growth.
-You should still clean the filter, empty the tank, and improve airflow so smells don’t linger.
+Yes, you’ll reduce musty basement odors by lowering humidity and discouraging the damp conditions that support mildew.
+You should still clean the filter, empty the tank, improve airflow, and remove damp cardboard, rugs, or stored items that can hold odors.

 Can I Use One in a Basement With No Floor Drain?